Zeonthestupid/25929-Docs/source/docs/telemetryui/base-modules.rst

 .. code-block:: java

     new Classic("Hi I display a line")
-    new Classic("I display a line" "with data!")
+    new Classic("I display a line", "with data!")

 Classic modules allow you to both display lines, and display them alongside data.
-Data will automatically use the built in ``.tostring()`` to convert ints, floats and anything else into a displayable string.
+Extend features of classic telemetry, data will automatically use the built in ``.tostring()`` to convert ints, floats and anything else into a displayable string.

+    ⚠️ If you need to use only ``Classic`` Modules within a buffer, make sure to set the third argument to false ``new Classic("Hi", "", false)`` ,  which overrides the skip functionality to prevent an overflow error.